-- 5.4.1 Our overall assessment of sewerage infrastructure serviceability is stable. - 5.4.2 The number of sewer collapses has remained stable since 2008-09 following improvement in data recording with some indication of a marginal improvement. - 5.4.3 There has been a sustained improvement in the number of sewer blockage and pollution incidents.
+- 5.4.1 Our overall assessment of sewerage infrastructure serviceability is stable. - 5.4.2 The number of sewer collapses has remained stable since 2008-09 following improvement in data recording with some indication of a marginal improvement. - 5.4.3 There has been a sustained improvement in the number of sewer blockages and pollution incidents.
 However, we believe that this is attributable to proactive management action to prevent repeat blockages and pollution incidents occurring rather than any change in the asset. - 5.4.4 The level of sewer collapse and sewer blockage in Northern Ireland remains high when compared to England & Wales.
 It is possible that there is further action that management could take to target blockage hot spots and reduce the level of repeat blockage.
 Until this has been explored, we do not have confidence in the use of sewer blockage as a robust indicator of serviceability. - 5.4.5 We note the increase in internal flooding caused by blockage or equipment failure (IFOC) in 2012-13 and 2013-14.
 We are aware that this indicator is affected by weather conditions and is a weak indicator of the underlying assets.
-However, flooding can have both major short and long term impacts on the people affected and the increase is an area for the company to consider and address.
+However, flooding can have both major short and long term impacts on the people affected and the increase is an area for the company to consider and address. - 5.4.6 We considered including the 'number of sewer repairs' in the basket of sewerage infrastructure indicators for the final determination.
+However the trend for this data was found to be almost identical to that for sewer collapses for the shorter period for which data was available.
+We therefore do not see any benefit in including it at this stage.
+We will continue to monitor the trend for this indicator and will consider its inclusion in the future if it emerges that it is providing an additional insight into asset performance.